Halloween Pumpkin Patch Fall Festival in Boulder, CO

 The Steam Engine

 The steam engine is a look at farming methods and machinery from the early 1900’s.
-We steam it up every weekend in October.
+We steam it up every weekend in October so you can see it in action and hear how quiet it is except for the whistle of course.
 Talk to Steve the engineer.
-He loves to talk about steam and early farming uses of this machine.
-Every now and then he runs it around the farm so you can see it in action and hear how quiet it is, except for the whistle of course.
+He loves to talk about steam and other vintage farm equipment.
+Look at our display of vintage equipment.
+It changes every year.

 Are you looking for all kinds of organically grown, winter squash, such as spaghetti, acorn, butternut and many more?
 These are grown right here on the farm and we also get some additional squash from Isabelle Farm which is owned and operated by our son Jason and his wife Natalie and is only three miles away.
 Fill you larder with fresh homegrown goodness.
 Winter squash and pie pumpkins keep very well and are a great choice for a winter soup, entrée, pie, cake or cookie on a snowy day.
 No need to go to the store, just grab a squash from the pantry and fill the house with the wonderful smells of home cooking.
-We also have local honey from the bees kept by our son Ben from his home grown Renaissance Apiaries .
+We also have local honey from the bees kept by our son Ben from his home grown Renaissance Apiaries, as well as honey from other local bee keepers .
 It flies off the shelf so get yours early before we run out.
 All of this and more is available at our farm stand at the pumpkin patch.

 Decorate Your House